top of page

 THE FINAL PRODUCT

-On October 7, 2023 Gallaudet debuted the football helmet (with special permission from the NCAA) in a competitive game.
-Wearing the helmet, the quarterback, Brandon Washington, scored a game-winning touchdown.
-There was huge media coverage, from ESPN to Fox Sports to Good Morning America and CNN.
-"I believe in a few years everyone from the NCAA to NFL will be using this technology." - Warren Keller, Athletic Director.
+On October 7, 2023, Gallaudet University debuted the AR football helmet with special permission from the NCAA.
+Quarterback Brandon Washington wore the helmet during a live game and scored the game-winning touchdown.
+The debut generated national media attention, with coverage from ESPN, CNN, Fox Sports, and Good Morning America.
+As Gallaudet’s Athletic Director, Warren Keller, put it: "I believe in a few years everyone from the NCAA to NFL will be using this technology."

 bottom of page